When to Hire a Personal Injury Lawyer

 What Personal Injury Attorneys Do

 Personal injury attorneys handle various duties when they work on a lawsuit.
-What they might do depends on the nature of the case.
+What they do depends on the nature of the case.
+The lawyer’s duties generally include:

 - Investigate claims.
 Before a personal injury lawyer takes on a new client, they examine the claim.
-They want to know if the person has a valid case.
-Additionally, an attorney checks the potential worth and if the risks are high.
+They want to know if the person has a valid case and what the damages are, to determine if filing the case will be worthwhile for the client.

 - Issue the demand letter.
-After a lawyer accepts a claim, they send the demand letter to the insurance company.
-The document lists the facts of the accident and how much the defendant owes in damages.
+After a lawyer accepts a claim, they generally send a demand letter to the defendant or their insurance company.
+This document explains the facts of the accident and how much the defendant owes in damages.

 - Gather evidence.
-Personal injury cases center on the argument of negligence.
+Personal injury cases center on the existence of negligence.
 To prove negligence, the plaintiff has to have supporting evidence.
-An attorney collects photos, video footage, witness statements, and anything else to help win a settlement.
+An attorney collects photos, video footage, witness statements, and other evidence to help prove your case.

 - Handle the discovery process.
-A personal injury lawsuit may enter the discovery phase if both sides could not agree to a deal beforehand.
-The plaintiff’s lawyer sends requests to the defendant for specific information.
-They hold depositions for each party and witness as well.
+A personal injury lawsuit may enter the discovery phase if both sides could not agree to a deal before the complaint is filed.
+The plaintiff’s lawyer sends requests to the defendant for specific information and reviews information disclosed by the defendant.
+They may conduct depositions of the parties and witnesses to determine what those people know.

 - Negotiate with insurers.
-Lawyers have to negotiate with insurance companies to secure a fair settlement.
-They have experience with adjusters and can protect clients from significantly low offers.
+Lawyers often have to negotiate with insurance companies to secure a fair settlement.
+They have experience with adjusters and can protect clients from accepting unfairly low offers.
 Attorneys have a 95 percent success rate in settling before a trial.

 Your attorney deals with most of the legal aspects of your claim.
 Meanwhile, you can focus most of your attention on recovering from your injuries.